Modool/MDTransitioning/README.md

 ## How To Get Started

-* Download `MDTransitExtension` and try run example app
+* Download `MDTransitioning` and try run example app

 ## Communication